Existence of solutions for deterministic bilevel games under a general Bayesian approach: Introduction

-In this work, we focus our attention in a more general approach, which was first introduced by L. Mallozzi and J. Morgan in \cite{Mallozzi1996} for bilevel games with one leader, under the name of Intermediate Stackelberg games.
-The approach works as follows: Each leader is endowed with a private belief about how followers are selecting their response.
+We will focus our attention in a more general approach that was first introduced by L. Mallozzi and J. Morgan in \cite{Mallozzi1996} for bilevel games with one leader and which we refer here to as the Bayesian approach (see Remark \ref{rem:renaming}).
+The approach works as follows: Each leader is endowed with a private belief about how followers select their reaction.
 This belief is modeled as a probability distribution over the set of optimal reactions.
 Then, leaders play a non-cooperative game, where each leader's payoff function depends on his or her decision, the decisions of the other leaders, and his or her private belief.
-Due to its similarity with Bayesian games (see, e.g., \cite{Tadelis2013} or the original work of Harsanyi \cite{harsanyi1967games}) and as it works for general bilevel games beyond Stackelberg's context, we propose here to rename the approach as the \textit{Bayesian approach}.

 Clearly, the Bayesian approach encloses both Optimistic and Pessimistic approaches, since optimism and pessimism can be modeled as beliefs.
 However, the price to pay is that beliefs are complex objects to work with, as they are decision-dependent distributions \cite{JonsbratenWetsWoodruff1998}.
 Programming with decision-dependent uncertainty has been explored recently in several works \cite{ahmed2000strategic,peeta2010pre,nohadani2018optimization,GoelGrossmann2006,drusvyatskiy2020stochastic}, and it is an active field of research due to its challenging difficulties, both from the theoretical and algorithmic point of view.